 Under the Chuppah

 Before exchanging vows, family members cried happy tears and prayed over the couple beneath the large shaded trees.
 Everything about this wedding felt warm and inviting.
-Loved ones completely surrounded the couple with love and support – the perfect way to begin marriage.
+Loved ones completely surrounded the couple with love and support – the perfect way to begin a marriage.
 After smashing the glass, we took a few more family pictures, gave a few more hugs, then it was time to dance the Hora!
-The rest of the evening was filled with happy conversation and intimate moments between the happy couple.
+The rest of the evening was filled with happy conversations and intimate moments between the happy couple.